covidclinical/PhaseX.2SqlDataExtraction/README.md

 RELEASE NOTES

+2021-05-06: Added a config option to set whether to move the death date to the last fact date; added comments to various places in the script.

 2021-05-04: Set the default database schema to "dbo."; set replace_patient_num=0 by default; fixed bugs in optional SQL to get an expanded list of medication and procedure codes from the ACT ontology.

 2021-04-21: Initial version of the MSSQL script.